CABI’s Human Sciences coverage goes back over 100 years and covers a variety of important areas of study and practice.

 Access to a healthy diet that includes high quality food sources is fundamental for maintaining and improving health.
 Nutrition and food issues such as obesity, food safety and food security have become increasingly topical worldwide as countries adapt to the globalisation of trade and spread of Western culture.
 Our resources continue to develop and provide researchers, students, and professionals with information and research on topics across the food supply chain including food safety, quality and composition; processing, preservation and storage; nutrition and disease; public health; nutritional physiology and biochemistry; and food policy and economics.

-CABI makes 17,000 records open access to help fight coronavirus outbreak
+CABI makes over 37,000 records open access to help fight coronavirus outbreak

 The coronavirus content on Global Health including research on epidemiology, prevention, and control of SARS and MERS, will be made open access as a way of contributing to the response to the outbreak.